-- Bake: Cover Dutch oven with the lid and bake at 375ºF for about 35 minutes.
+- Bake: Cover the Dutch oven with the lid and bake at 375ºF for about 35 minutes.
 Remove the lid and use a thermometer to make sure the thickest part of the chicken has reached an internal temperature of 165ºF.
 The rice should be completely cooked and all liquid should be absorbed.
 If not, continue cooking for 5-10 more minutes.

 chicken thigh tip

 Remember, chicken thighs come in all shapes and sizes.
 We used medium-sized thighs and our cook time was right around 35 minutes.

 Let chicken and rice cool completely.
 Then, transfer it into a large, glass container.
 Cover and refrigerate for up to 3-5 days in an airtight container.

 If you’ve got the space in your fridge, you can simply store your chicken and rice bake in the Dutch oven.
 That’ll save you a few dishes!